 - Do you offer any discounts or scholarships?

 Yes!
 There is 10% OFF total cost when enrolling more than one child/family member.
-We also have other scholarships available.
-If you are in need of scholarship support, you can visit our Scholarship Information page and fill out a short form.
+We also have some scholarships available.
+If you are in need of scholarship support, please fill out a scholarship application BEFORE you register.

 - My child is enrolled on Mondays.
 If we miss a day, can my child make up that day by attending the program on a Wednesday (or vice versa)?